mpinb/in_silico_framework_hot_zone/README.md

 curl -fsSL https://pixi.sh/install.sh | sh
 ```

-You may need to restart your shell, or source your shell configuration.
+You may need to restart your shell, or source your shell configuration for the `pixi` command to be available..

 Once `pixi` is available, you can install this version of ISF by running:
 ```bash